azzeddinefaik/k8s-landscape/README.md

 - [ ] Setup deployments in K8S using jinja templates
 - [ ] Build K8S Cluster using Terraform
 - [ ] Setup Montoring for K8S

-* Credits :

-I must give credit to kamran Ahmed for the methodology used to present this map that way!